-I’ve thought and thought about writing a blog on this whole dying process.
+I’ve thought and thought about writing a blog on this dying process.
 From reading the daily notes in my journal, my husband recommended I wait.
 Wait until emotions die down and I have a full retrospective view.
-But while it’s fresh, while we are still in the throws, I wanted to post.
+But while it’s fresh, while we are still in the throws, I want to post.

+This constant vigil of watching my dad wither away, the waiting and wondering is gnawing.
 Forgive me if I’m too blunt.
 I feel raw.
-There is nothing pretty about this dying with dementia.
+There is nothing pretty about dying.
 It’s ugly and degrading.
-The only beauty I can find in the whole thing is in the care given and in the grace God offers our family moment by moment.
+The only beauty I can find in the whole thing is in the care given and the grace God offers our family moment by moment.

-Oh, the JOY of knowing Christ as LORD!
+Oh, the joy of knowing Christ as LORD!